-In 1800, Predazzo's unique geology made it a mecca for geologists: everyone wanted to study the rocks around here.
-Two scientific theories collided: neptunism vs. plutonism; the second prevailed.
+In 1800, Predazzo’s unique geology made it a mecca for geologists: everyone wanted to study the rocks around here.
+Two scientific theories collided: neptunism versus plutonism; the second prevailed.
 It paved the way for a modern understanding of the origin of rocks and the evolution of our planet.
 This is what the two theories, in a nutshell, said:

 The Earth's motor is underground heat released by periodic volcanic eruptions.
 Granites and basalts are formed as magma rising from the bowels of the earth and seeping into pre-existing rocks solidifies.
 Granites can lie above the limestones and can therefore be younger.

-How were the Dolomites formed?
+But how were the Dolomites formed?
 In the sea, of course!
-That's right: 250-242 million years ago, instead of walking along these paths, you would have been sitting with your feet immersed in a sandy seabed.
+That’s right: 250-242 million years ago, instead of walking along these paths, you would have been sitting with your feet immersed in a sandy seabed.
 How do we know?
-Well, the rocks told us... .
+Well, the rocks tell us... .

 If you look carefully, you’ll see these rocks are nothing but billions of grains of sand from ancient beaches, cemented together.